Dark Kinetic Heating of Exoplanets and Brown Dwarfs: Particle Physics

-Once sufficient dark matter is captured by a celestial object, there are three main effects that the potential in Eq.~(\ref{eq:yukawa}) has on the heating of celestial bodies which cause the calculation to differ from the standard short-range scenario.
-First, there will be an increased focusing effect that causes more dark matter to pass through the object than would from purely gravitational interactions.
-Second, the energy that the dark matter has at the surface of the object will be greater.
-Finally, the dark matter can self-scatter via the long range interaction.
+Once sufficient dark matter is captured by a celestial object, the potential in Eq.~(\ref{eq:yukawa}) introduces three primary effects on heating that distinguish the calculation from the standard short-range scenario.
+First, the long-range force enhances gravitational focusing, causing more dark matter to intersect the object than would occur through gravity alone.
+Second, dark matter arrives at the surface with increased kinetic energy due to the additional potential.
+Third, the dark matter may undergo self-scattering via the long-range interaction.
 In the presence of an additional sufficiently strong contact interaction between dark matter and the Standard Model, however, we can simplify the calculation by ignoring the third effect.
-For simplicity, we will work with this condition and calculate conservative sensitivities assuming the presence of this additional contact interaction.
-This is not necessarily required, but as the goal of our work is to demonstrate for the first time that detectable dark kinetic heating can occur in low-escape velocity objects, we choose this simple case as a starting point.
-We will investigate a more general form of capture without contact interactions in future work.
+For simplicity, we adopt this assumption and calculate conservative sensitivities by assuming a large enough cross section to facilitate capture.
+While some interaction with baryons is necessary for observable heating, it need not dominate the capture process.
+Our goal is to establish, for the first time, that detectable dark kinetic heating can occur in objects with low escape velocities.
+As such, we begin with this simplified case and leave a general treatment for future work.

+Another possible physical effect is the formation of multi-particle bound states.
+However, for the couplings and interaction ranges considered here, such bound state formation is suppressed (see, $e.g.$, Ref.~\cite{Gresham:2017cvl}).
+Accordingly, our heating signal arises from the energy deposition of individual dark matter particles.
+One may also worry that this long range force will introduce a new Jeans length for the Galactic dark matter halo.
+However, this does not occur for the range of couplings and mediator masses of the interaction we consider; see Appendix~\ref{app: Jeans} for further discussion.

+Finally, we note the broader motivation for considering dark matter self-interactions.
+These are well-motivated on both observational and theoretical grounds.
+For example, the wide diversity of inferred dark matter halo profiles on small scales is in tension with predictions from collisionless cold dark matter simulations (see $e.g.$ Ref.~\cite{Tulin:2017ara} for a review).
+Self-interactions within the dark sector have been proposed as a resolution to this small-scale structure problem, while maintaining consistency with the successes of $\Lambda$CDM at large scales~\cite{Kaplinghat:2013xca,Elbert:2014bma,Robertson:2017mgj}.
+From a model-building perspective, long-range forces—mediated by either vector or scalar particles—remain viable.
+Scalar-mediated forces, in particular, are expected in scenarios such as those involving quintessence~\cite{Farrar:2003uw,PhysRevD.66.043528}.
+More recent studies have also explored collective effects of long-range forces in the dark sector~\cite{Bogorad:2023wzn}, though none to date have examined forces with the specific range considered in our work.